Want to have a marriage that goes the distance? Me, too! Here are some of the things that I’ve learned in 23 years of marriage, and my advice for you.

 Remember why you said yes in the first place.

 Hang on during the rough spots.

 I am not a marriage counselor.
 I’m just figuring these things out as I go along.
-Seventeen years is a long time, but I have been far from a perfect wife.
+Twenty-three years is a long time, but I have so much yet to learn.
 While I continue to make more mistakes, I am thankful to sometimes learn from them.

 I know that some marriages are more difficult than others.
 And really, some seasons of life are harder to navigate than others.
 Our circumstances can put a lot of stress on our family relationships.
 These tips are not the cure-all, the magic bullet, or the special formula to eternal marital happiness.

 Trust me, we’ve had our problems.
 However, I’ve found that these things help bring perspective to my situation and help me love my husband more and grow as a wife.
 I hope they help you, too.

 Originally published May 14, 2011.
 Updated August 20, 2017.